-Algonquin Gas Transmission LLC last week filed an application with FERC to construct, own and operate a 16-mile pipeline that would connect Algonquin's New England-area natural gas pipeline system to Excelerate Energy's proposed Northeast Gateway deepwater liquefied natural gas (LNG) port.
+Algonquin Gas Transmission LLC late Monday filed an application with FERC to construct, own and operate a 16-mile pipeline that would connect Algonquin’s New England-area natural gas pipeline system to Excelerate Energy’s proposed Northeast Gateway deepwater liquefied natural gas (LNG) port.
 A mid-2007 in-service date is anticipated.

-Excelerate, which is finalizing plan to build its second LNG facility offshore Massachusetts, already operates an offshore LNG facility in the Gulf of Mexico.
+Excelerate now is finalizing plans to build its second LNG facility offshore Massachusetts, which was first announced a year ago (see Daily GPI, May 13).
+It now operates an offshore LNG facility in the Gulf of Mexico.

 The Duke Energy Gas Transmission (DEGT) 24-inch pipeline would connect its existing pipe in Massachusetts Bay to the proposed LNG facility, which would be located 13 miles off the coast.
 The pipeline would have the takeaway capacity to transport 800,000 Dth/d of regasified natural gas from the LNG port.